Frequently Asked Questions

 How do I get my tickets?

 There are three ways to get your tickets.
-For your convenience, if you purchase your tickets on our website, you can chose “Print at Home” as your ticket delivery option.
-Your Print-at-Home tickets will be emailed to you in a PDF attachment and will arrive within 10 minutes of your purchase.
-Print-at-Home is available for most performances and parking at Severance Hall.
-You can also have your tickets mailed to you or held at the Box Office.
+For your convenience, if you purchase your tickets on our website, you can chose “Print at Home” or "Send To Ticket Wallet" as your ticket delivery options.
+You can also have your tickets mailed to you from the Box Office by selecting "Mail First Class."

 Can I select my own seats?